bobovski66/bobosynth/README.md

 OR-2 is not a conventional Hammond-style emulation.
 It is closer to a polyphonic drawbar pulse synthesizer: organ logic used as the control surface for a more unusual oscillator instrument.

 ---
+### bobodrum DM-1

+A synthesized drum machine designed for aggressive electronic rhythm programming, per-voice sound destruction, and industrial production.

+DM-1 generates its drum sounds internally rather than relying on a conventional sample library.
+Each voice can be shaped independently and then pushed through its own effects, allowing the instrument to move from clean electronic percussion to heavily damaged, metallic, and machine-like textures.

+Highlights:

+* Fully synthesized drum voices
+* Dedicated controls for kick, snare, toms, hats, cymbals, and metallic percussion
+* Per-voice tuning, decay, tone, and level controls
+* Independent filtering and drive
+* Per-voice bit crushing and sample-rate reduction
+* Independent delay and feedback processing
+* China-splash-inspired metal voice
+* Built-in pattern sequencing
+* Factory and user presets
+* Large collection of industrial and experimental kits
+* A/B comparison
+* Init and Panic controls
+* Master output protected from preset recall
+* Reliable preset selection from the interface
+* Standalone and VST3 formats

+DM-1 was built around the idea that electronic drums should remain editable all the way down to the voice architecture.
+Instead of applying one distortion effect across an entire kit, each sound can be individually filtered, crushed, overdriven, delayed, and destabilized.

+The result is a drum machine suited to industrial music, electro, experimental rhythm, mechanical ambience, distorted percussion, and more conventional electronic drum programming when its destructive stages are used lightly.